richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite_with_texture.md

 See the ['Add a player'](add_player.md) chapter for the implementations and an in-depth discussion.

+There is one big difference in these tests: `app.update` is called in each test!
+In all earlier chapters, we called `app.update` at the end of the `create_app` function.
+In this chapter, we don't, because doing so finalizes the `App` too early and this will cause that our game to panic in the `main` function (hence we cannot play the game).
+This will be discussed in both the `create_app` and the `main` function paragraph.

 ## 2.5.2.
 Third test: our player has a default scale

 In [the 'Add a player sprite' chapter](add_player_sprite.md)